The Valley Nursery and Pre School

 - Specialist skills or training our staff have

 We follow the statutory Welfare Requirements.
-We have two designated Child Protection Officers, Kerry Wilson and Lilianna Billing, all other staff have basic child protection qualifications.
+We have two designated Child Protection Officers, Kerry Wilson and Vicki Bramhall, all other staff have basic child protection qualifications.
 POMS are used.
 Staff hold training in Behaviour, Visual Support and basic Makaton.
 We are involved in the Communication and Language Project.
 Epi pen training.
 Our SENCO and back up SENCO have attended SENCO network meetings focused on, Autism awareness, Visual training, the pathway training and SEN code of practise.

 - Support we offer regarding children's health and well-being